Building an S3-Compatible File Storage Platform with MinIO

 [root@nginx ~]# systemctl start nginx

-Finally, we completed the installation by accessing the domain address ( minio.foo.com ) and creating the Bucket to use!
+Finally, I completed the installation by accessing the domain address (minio.foo.com) and creating a bucket to use!

 minio.foo.com

-I securely stored and encrypted the SecretKey through a file service .
-I configured it so that it could be stored in MinIO.
+I securely stored and encrypted the SecretKey using a file service.
+I configured it to be stored in MinIO.

-I created a 'File Backup Service' that backs up file services.
-I structured it to run periodically at specific times for backups.
-I configured it to store encrypted backup data in AWS S3.
+I created a "File Backup Service" to back up file services.
+I designed it to run periodically at specific times for backup purposes.
+I configured the system to store the encrypted backup data on AWS S3.

 In closing

-After building the file storage platform, we are using it not only for funding but also for our store and membership services.
-Currently, it only performs basic functions, but next, we plan to develop it into a more robust file storage platform by adding features such as access logging to view request history for each service bucket and the ability to set access permissions by business unit.
+After building the file storage platform, we’ve expanded its use beyond funding to include our store and membership services.
+While it currently handles only basic functions, we plan to enhance it into a more robust file storage platform by adding features such as access logging—which allows us to view request logs for each service bucket—and the ability to configure access permissions by business unit.